Water Purification · Singapore

 A standalone unit that sits beside your sink.
 The range here is huge — from simple multi-stage carbon systems to full countertop reverse osmosis machines with their own water tanks.

 What it removes: depends entirely on what's inside.
 Carbon-only countertop units are a jug filter with better ergonomics.
-Countertop RO units are a different animal — they run water through a 0.0001-micron membrane that removes dissolved solids, heavy metals, microplastics, and effectively everything else.
+Countertop RO units are a different category: their membranes reduce dissolved solids and can reduce substances such as selected metals and microplastics, depending on the complete filter system and its model-specific test claims.
 Our guide to how reverse osmosis works explains the mechanism.

 4. Under-Sink Filters (~$400–$3,500)